milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 There may be other exceptions set forth in the Google Pay/Google Payments Additional Terms of Service (U.S.), this Customer Service and Error Resolution Policy or our other agreements with you.

-E. Our Liability to You For Errors Involving Bill Payment Transactions Subject To This Section 6 - EFT Error Resolution Policy

-If we do not complete a Bill Payment transaction subject to this Section 6 – EFT Error Resolution Policy on time or in the correct amount according to our Terms of Service agreement with you, we will be liable for your losses or damages to the extent required under the federal Electronic Fund Transfer Act.
-However, there are some exceptions.
-We will not be liable, for instance:

-(1) If, through no fault of ours, your account does not have enough money to make the Bill Payment;

-(2) If, through no fault of ours, a biller refuses to honor a transaction using your chosen form of payment;

-(3) If your form of payment is not valid;

-(4) If the Bill Payment system was not working properly and you know about the problem with the system when you started the Bill Payment transaction;

-(5) If the transaction or biller account information supplied by you or a third party is incorrect or untimely;

-(6) If circumstances beyond our control (such as flood or fire) prevent us from completing the Bill Payment transaction, despite reasonable precautions that we have taken;

-(7) If the biller authorizes an amount greater than the Bill Payment transaction amount;

-(8) If the transaction is restricted because of potentially suspicious activity.

-There may be other exceptions set forth in the Google Pay/Google Payments Additional Terms of Service (U.S.), this Customer Service and Error Resolution Policy or our other agreements with you.

-Section 7.
+Section 6.
 DISCLAIMER OF ANY OTHER LIABILITY.
 EXCEPT AS OTHERWISE STATED ABOVE OR AS PROVIDED BY LAW, IN NO EVENT SHALL GPC BE LIABLE FOR DAMAGES FOR DELAY, NONDELIVERY, NONPAYMENT OR UNDERPAYMENT OF A PAYMENT TRANSACTION, WHETHER CAUSED BY AN ACT OR OMISSION OF GPC, ITS EMPLOYEES, AGENTS OR OTHERWISE.
 THE SOLE REMEDY AGAINST GPC SHALL BE LIMITED TO REFUND TO CUSTOMER OF THE PRINCIPAL OF THE PAYMENT TRANSACTION AMOUNT PLUS FEES AND CHARGES, EXCEPT AS OTHERWISE PROVIDED BY LAW.
 IN NO EVENT SHALL GPC BE LIABLE FOR SPECIAL, INDIRECT, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY OR PUNITIVE DAMAGES EXCEPT AS OTHERWISE PROVIDED BY LAW.

-Section 8.
+Section 7.
 Information Regarding State Regulators.

 Please see the website https://support.google.com/googlepay/answer/7160765?hl=en for a list of the jurisdictions in which Google Payment Corp. holds a money transmitter or other license and information on how to contact the regulatory authority in those jurisdictions.

-(01-20-2021)
+(08-23-2022)

 Google  About Google  Privacy & Terms